 The Bodhisatta was once a merchant.
-One day he was at a carpenter’s home in a far-away village when the man, while planing wood, got bit on the head by a mosquito.
-The carpenter told his son to swat it.
+One day he stopped at a carpenter’s home in a faraway border village.
+While the carpenter was planing wood, a mosquito bit him on the head and he told his son to swat it.
 The boy picked up an axe and hit the mosquito, splitting open his father’s head and killing him instantly.
-The Bodhisatta, who saw this happen, told those around him that smart enemies are better than stupid friends because the fear of vengeance stops a smart enemy from killing someone.
+The Bodhisatta told those around him that smart enemies are better than stupid friends because the fear of vengeance stops a smart enemy from killing someone.

 In the Lifetime of the Buddha

-The Buddha, while out on an alms pilgrimage, came to a village with a great number of wounded men.
+While out on an alms pilgrimage, the Buddha came to a village with many wounded men.
 He asked people what had happened.
-They explained that the mosquitos in the jungle bothered them immensely, so many of the villagers declared war on the mosquitos and went to attack them.
-When they fired their bows, the arrows struck each other, not the mosquitos.
+They explained that the mosquitoes in the forest bothered them immensely, so many of the villagers declared war on the mosquitoes and went to attack them.
+When they fired their bows, the arrows struck each other, not the mosquitoes.